Nathaniel Rich (novelist)

 Nathaniel Rich (born March 5, 1980) is an American novelist and essayist.
-Rich is the author of several books, was an editor for The Paris Review, and has contributed to several major magazines including The Atlantic, Harper's Magazine, and The New York Review of Books.
+Rich is the author of several books, both fiction and non-fiction.
+He was an editor for The Paris Review, and has contributed articles and essays to several major magazines, including The Atlantic, Harper's Magazine, and The New York Review of Books.

 Early life

 Rich is the son of Frank Rich, New York Magazine writer and former New York Times columnist, and Gail Winston, executive editor at HarperCollins.
 His youngest brother is writer Simon Rich.
 Rich attended Dalton School and is an alumnus of Yale University, where he studied literature.

 After graduating, he worked on the editorial staff of The New York Review of Books.